 woods college of advancing studies

-Academic and personal counseling is available to all part-time students.
+Academic advising is available to all Woods College students.
 Students are invited to explore their unique strengths and realistically assess limitations to best utilize their own resources.

-All counseling sessions and outcomes are confidential.
+All advising sessions and outcomes are confidential.
 Issues discussed in counseling are not disclosed and are not part of a student’s college record.